Weil-Petersson Teichm\"uller space

-We will handle the general case by changing a general point to the base point.
+We now handle the general case by changing a general point to the base point.
+We only sketch the standard procedure by using the so-called allowable mappings (see [Ber], [Na], [TT2] for more details).
 Let $h\in \Cal T_0$ be fixed.
 Consider the map $R_h$ defined by $R_h(k)=k\circ h^{-1}$.
 Then $R_h$ is a bijective map from $\Cal T_0$ onto itself.
 Noting that